Does CLIP Know My Face?: Introduction

-To summarize, this paper focuses on the privacy risks of multi-modal image-text systems and investigates whether multi-modal models leak sensitive information: \begin{enumerate} \item We propose a new kind of privacy attack, called identity inference attack (IDIA), which aims to extract sensitive information about specific identities from a trained multi-modal zero-shot classifier. \item Exhaustive experiments demonstrate that an attacker can infer with very high accuracy whether a person was used for training and that multi-modal models indeed leak information about their training data. \item IDIA shows that image-text models are so powerful that they easily learn to connect the names with the depicted individuals during training, even if the person appears very few times in the training data.
-This may imply a novel trade-off: the more ``emergent'' abilities, the more privacy leakage. \end{enumerate} We proceed as follows.
-We start off by touching upon related work and background in \cref{sec:related_work}.
-In \cref{sec:identity_inference_attack} we introduce identity inference attacks and present our exhaustive empirical evaluation in \cref{sec:experimental_results}.
-Before concluding, we are discussing our results and possible implications.
+To summarize, this paper focuses on the memorization of vision-language models and investigates whether these models leak information about their training data.
+Specifically, we make the following contributions:

+\begin{enumerate} \item We propose a new kind of privacy attack on vision-language models, called Identity Inference Attack (IDIA), which tests whether data of a person was used for training. \item Exhaustive experiments on large-scale datasets demonstrate that an attacker can infer with high accuracy whether a person was used for training, and that vision-language models indeed leak information about their training data. \item The IDIA shows that vision-language models are so powerful that they easily learn to connect a name with its corresponding face of depicted individuals during training, even if the person appears only a few times in the training data.
+This may imply a novel trade-off: the more powerful and “emergent” the abilities of a model, the greater the privacy leakage. \end{enumerate}

+We proceed as follows.
+We start off by touching upon related work and background in Section~\ref{sec:related_work}.
+In Section~\ref{sec:identity_inference_attack}, we introduce our Identity Inference Attacks, followed by our experimental setup in Section~\ref{sec:experimental_setup}.
+After presenting our exhaustive empirical evaluation in Section~\ref{sec:experimental_results}, we discuss our results and possible implications in Section~\ref{sec:discussion}, before concluding in Section~\ref{sec:conclusion}.